-Description: EXECUTE STATEMENT takes a single string argument and executes it as if it had been submitted as a DSQL statement.
-The exact syntax depends on the number of data rows that the supplied statement may return.
+Description: EXECUTE STATEMENT takes a string argument and executes it as if it had been submitted as a DSQL statement.
+If the statement returns data, the INTO clause assigns these to local variables.
+If the statement may return more than one row of data, the "FOR ...
+DO" form must be used to create a loop.